 Many people think that palliative care is synonymous with hospice care.
 While you’ll often find the two working together, palliative care services extend beyond those who require hospice.
 Palliative care is available for many who are going through lifelong and progressive illnesses at any stage before hospice may even be a consideration.
 This is even an option for those who are continuing other treatments and have the possibility of recovering from their illness in the future.

 Through palliative care, patients can receive care for more than just the physical symptoms they may be experiencing.
 This can also provide some comfort for those seeking emotional support or help to complete day to day tasks that they are no longer able to do alone.
 Palliative care services may not only be useful for patients with advanced illnesses, but for their loved ones as well.
 These services are available for patients living at home, care facilities, in hospitals, or clinics.

 Some of the illnesses that often require palliative care include the following:

 - Kidney disease

 - Liver disease

 In addition, some of the symptoms that palliative care can help alleviate include:

 Dedicated Palliative Care in Virginia

 Feeling comfortable and having control over the type of care you receive can make a huge difference in the lives of patients with advanced illnesses and their loved ones.
 At Capital Caring, we know how difficult it can be to live with a serious illness and work to help better the lives of our patients.
-Our experienced and caring team of over 50 healthcare professionals in locations like Alexandria, Fredericksburg, and Richmond are prepared to help you find the care options that fit your needs best.
+Our experienced and caring team of over 50 healthcare professionals in locations like Alexandria, Arlington, and Frederick are prepared to help you find the care options that fit your needs best.